tn334/ProjectPassword/Deliverables/Deliverable1.md

 **When:** 02/12/23

-**Customer segment:**
-I chose this interviewee because they are an industry-employed engineer, and have experience with security concerns in large companies.
+**Customer segment:** I chose this interviewee because they are an industry-employed engineer, and have experience with security concerns in large companies.

 **Key insights from the interview:**
-Interviewee is somewhat skeptical as to the accuracy of typing style as proof of identity (particularly when handled outside a professional software engineering team), but says that the tech could be useful if someone got it to work as intended.
+-Interviewee is somewhat skeptical as to the accuracy of typing style as proof of identity (particularly when handled outside a professional software engineering team), but says that the tech could be useful if someone got it to work as intended.

 **Representative quotes:**
-"Biometrics are useful because it's easily accessible, and you don't have to go through the effort of changing such-and-such passwords on a routine basis.
+-"Biometrics are useful because it's easily accessible, and you don't have to go through the effort of changing such-and-such passwords on a routine basis.
 That's not the case with string-based keys, because you have to constantly keep things fresh to make sure the company doesn't lose a lot of important stuff."

 **Assessment:**
+- Nice to have

+### Interview 11

+**Interveiwer:** Gus Siegel
+**Interviewee:** Ryan Smith
+**When:** 02/12/23

+**Customer segment:** I chose this interveiwee because I trust them to tell me and we have worked together on similar projects during hack-a-thons

+**Key insights:**
+- Interviewee has used similar products in the past and has not had issue with them.

+**Representative quotes:**
+- "Anything that helps me not have to have 200 passwords is good in my books."

+**Assessment:**
-Nice to have
+- Nice to have

 ## 4. Final value proposition and consumer segments